pjanec/dirigent/docs/CLI.md

 	SelectPlan plan1

+## Dirigent.CLI Console Command Line Utility

+ `Dirigent.CLI.exe` is specialized for sending commands to agents.
+It connects to the master via the TCP CLI interface and sends a command specified either on the command line.

+    Dirigent.CLI.exe <command> <arg1> <arg2>; <command> <arg1>...

+Zero exit code is returned on success, positive error code on failure.

+For example:

+    Dirigent.CLI.exe --masterIp 10.1.1.2 Start plan1; StartPlan plan2

+Command can be also entered interactively from the console:

+    Dirigent.CLI.exe --masterIp 10.1.1.2 --mode telnet

+The commands are same as for the CLI TCP connection, see the command reference for examples.

+Multiple commands on a single line can be separated by semicolon

+    Dirigent.CLI.exe StartApp m1.a;StartPlan plan1

 ## CLI control over TCP line-based connection

 Master is running a TCP server providing for controlling agents' operations.

-To send a command you can user a generic TCP socket from your app.
-Or use `Dirigent.CLI.exe` app for testing:
+To send a command open a TCP client connection to the master (server) and send the lines of text commands.
+Or use `Dirigent.CLI.exe` app sending the content of the command line to the master.

-TCP server allows multiple simultaneous clients.
-Server accepts single text line based requests from clients.
+TCP server supports multiple simultaneous clients.

+Server accepts single text line based requests from each client.
 Line separation character is `\n`.

+Requests from different clients are buffered on the server in a single queue and processed sequentially in reception order.
+Response for a command may come later, after another commands have already been sent.

+Each request can be optionally marked with request id.
+The request id is used to mark corresponding response lines.

-For each request the server sends back one or more status reply lines depending on the command type.
-Each request can be optionally marked with request id which is then used to mark appropriate response lines.
-Requests are buffered and processed sequentially, response may come later.
-Clients do not need to wait for a response before sending another request.
+For each request the server sends back one or more reply lines depending on the command type.

+There is always a response to each command.
+The client knows that the command was processed when a response with matching request id have arrived.

+Clients can but do not need to wait for a response before sending another request.
+If the client marks each command with a unique request id, it can pair incoming response with corresponding request using provided request id.

 ##### Request line format: